gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/conversation_layer/2026-04-13_marcus_coaching_notes.md

 Then:

-“T-Protocol is an attempt to give AI better bearings across time, disturbance, and uncertainty.”
+“T-Protocol help AI improve its bearings across time, disturbance, and uncertainty.”

 That they can understand immediately.

 For Willem specifically